 So in summary, this page is about the real, finite, located, standard, analytic, infinite-precision, -adic, characteristic-, commutative numbers.

-See the references at analysis.
+For more see the references at analysis.